GeekInTheNorth/GeekInTheNorth.github.io/_posts/2025-08-01-csp-header-limits.md

 ### 8. Audit Your Content Security Policy

-Optimizely have previous stated that most websites go through an average lifespan of 5 years between rebuilds or rebrands.
-Over the lifespan of the website, many different tools will have been injected into the site by tools such as Google Tag Manager.
-You will have had to update your Content Security Policy to allow these third party tools to work on your brand site.
+Optimizely have previously noted that most websites go an average of five years between rebuilds or rebrands.
+Over that time, it's common for third-party tools to be added and removed—often through platforms like Google Tag Manager (GTM).
+Each time a tool is introduced, it typically requires updates to your Content Security Policy to allow scripts, iframes, or connections from new domains.

-Did you stop using a specific user engagement measurement tool that was injected by GTM?
-Did you remember to remove it from your Content Security Policy?

-Stott Security has an Import / Export feature which will allow you to export all of your security headers as well as a built in reporting function that can help you in identifying defunct sources in your Content Security Policy.
+But what happens when you stop using one of those tools?

+It's easy to forget to remove those permissions from your CSP.
+Over time, this results in bloated, outdated, and potentially less secure policies.

+The **Stott Security** module includes features that make auditing easier:

-1. Go to the Stott Security Interface
+1. Navigate to the **Stott Security Interface**
-2. On the Tools page, export your current configuration
+2. On the **Tools** page, export your current security configuration
-3. On the CSP Settings Page, turn on "Use Report Only Mode" and "Use Internal Reporting Endpoints"
+3. On the **CSP Settings** page:
+   * Enable **"Use Report-Only Mode"**
+   * Enable **"Use Internal Reporting Endpoints"**
-4. Start removing sources you think may be defunct
+4. Begin removing CSP sources you believe may no longer be in use
-5. Check the CSP Violations page to see if a violation is raised for this source.

-If you're not comfortable with your changes, you can go back into the Tools menu and reimport your original configuration.
-If you're happy with your changes, then you can deactivate "Use Report Only Mode" and "Use Internal Reporting Endpoints".
+5. Monitor the **CSP Violations** page to confirm whether any legitimate content breaks

+If any issues arise, you can simply re-import your saved configuration from the Tools page.
+Once you're confident that your updated policy is safe, turn off **"Use Report-Only Mode"** and **"Use Internal Reporting Endpoints"** to enforce the streamlined policy.

-### 9. Use Page Specific Extensions of the Source List
+### 9. Use page specific extensions of the source list

 Stott Security has long supported the ability to extend the sources for a Content Security Policy for a specific page.
 Lets say you do have a website with lots of embedded content and most of this is fairly unique.
 You can end up bloating your CSP just trying to keep up with the number of embeds.
-This can be undesirabe because you will end up allowing a domain to act on **all** of your website when it is only required on a single page.
+This can be undesirable because you will end up allowing a domain to act on **all** of your website when it is only required on a single page.

 To implement this, your development team or agency partner can implement the `IContentSecurityPolicyPage` interface either as a CMS editable property or by using code you implement yourself as follows: